v2rockets/Loyal-Elephie/README.md

 ![](.public/screenshot3.png)

-The UI is modified from https://github.com/mckaywrigley/chatbot-ui-lite, credits to the author Mckay Wrigley!
+The UI is modified from https://github.com/mckaywrigley/chatbot-ui-lite.
+Credits to the author Mckay Wrigley!

 ## Deployment